Pages

 I did not get a chance until now (Nov) to perform a rebake. ( It can be done multiple times.)

-It was a lot easier to go through the process a second time, and much faster.
+It was a lot easier and faster to go through the process a second time.

-This time I paid close attention to the finicky cleaning and application of the Arctic Silver to the processors.
-Drawing the heat from the processors is critical, it seems, and by all accounts it is worth the effort.
+I paid close attention to the finicky cleaning and application of the Arctic Silver to the processors.
+Drawing the heat from the processors is critical, it seems.

-There is a lot of info about this Invidia problem with older MBPs posted all over the place.
-This chip is in many gaming systems so there are plenty of vested individuals identifying the problem along with posting details of solutions and follow-ups, as well, which is good.
+Found problem with these chips in older MBPs posted all over the place.
+It's used in gaming systems so there are plenty of posts by individuals on the problem along with details of solutions and follow-ups, as well. all good.

 One thing that helped keep order in the process was to employ some regular adhesive tape turned sticky side up, secured with more tape attached to its edges, and set each tiny screw head-side down in the pattern of their location in the computer.